AndyCYao/MR-Racer/Readme.md

 ### Engine smoke particles
 The car also has engine smoke attached to it.
 The prefab is located in `TeamXR/Thatlita's Particle`.
 ### Car
-We use [CharacterPackSample](https://assetstore.unity.com/packages/3d/characters/humanoids/character-pack-free-sample-79870) for our car and driver.
-"Underneath the hood", the car engine is a Unity standard vehicle asset and originally uses `CrossPlatformInput` for inputs.
+The car engine is a Unity standard vehicle asset and originally uses `CrossPlatformInput` for inputs.
 We modified the input method to fit for the Bridge headset remote control.

 #### Car mechanics
 We used the [low poly stylized car](https://assetstore.unity.com/packages/3d/vehicles/land/low-poly-stylized-cars-116415), replacing our desired mesh and customized certain fields of the `Assets/StandardAssets/Vehicles/Car/Scripts/CarController`, mainly resizing `WheelColliders`.

 #### Driver Animation
-We used an existing asset in Unityu store[character pack](https://assetstore.unity.com/packages/3d/characters/humanoids/character-pack-free-sample-79870) for our car and driver.
-"Underneath the hood", the car engine is a Unity standard vehicle asset and originally uses `CrossPlatformInput` for inputs.
-We modified the input method to fit for the Bridge headset remote control.
+We used an existing asset in Unity store [character pack](https://assetstore.unity.com/packages/3d/characters/humanoids/character-pack-free-sample-79870)  for our car and driver.
 A driver animator is attached to the driver prefab. the various states are activated by `isDriverEjected` and `isPlayCheckpointAnimation` boolean.

 ![Driver Animator Diagram](documentation/driverAnimator.png)